aewshopping/ssg-deploy-test/src/posts/reviews/2024-12-22-review-the-invention-of-good-and-evil.md

 ### Style guide

 Each sentence and paragraph is nicely crafted - the book has clearly been written to make it as fun and accessible to the ordinary punter as possible.
-Each section has its own subheading which I think is a great idea to break up the text, as you may be able to tell from the style of this website.
+Each section has its own subheading which I think breaks up the text nicely.

 The translation is also seamless, with cultural references switched to UK versions and moneys to pound sterling.